filgf/grow3.js/website/home.md

 ### What is it?

 Grow3.js is a recursive object generator for JavaScript.
-You can use its API to define rules that build three dimensional structures.
+You can use its API to define rules that build nice three dimensional structures.

 **Main features:**